veeral-patel/true-positive/docs/integrations/create_cases_from_email.md

 ### Forward emails from an existing mailbox

-> We don't recommend, and haven't tested, aliasing a corporate address to a generated inbound address,
+> We don't recommend, and haven't tested, aliasing a corporate email to a generated inbound
-> because doing so prevents you from replying to emails you receive.
+> address, as doing this will prevent you from replying to emails you receive.

+#### Gmail

+[Follow these instructions](https://support.google.com/mail/answer/10957?hl=en) to add a forwarding rule to forward emails to your generated inbound address.

 ## Update an inbound address